riscv-android-src/toolchain-rustc/src/tools/miri/README.md

   directory after loading all the source files, but before commencing interpretation.
 This is useful if the interpreted program wants a different working directory at run-time than at build-time.
+* `MIRI_VERBOSE` when set to any value tells the various `cargo-miri` phases to perform verbose logging.

 [testing-miri]: CONTRIBUTING.md#testing-the-miri-driver